Experimental Cup #2

 going into Season 3.

-The following player has been banned for public harassing members on a RGL platform and will be banned for the first several weeks
+The following player has been banned for publicly harassing members on a RGL platform and will be banned for the first several weeks

 The following player’s ban has been extended for three months